-Beach 2, August 2009.
-While Yantai’s golden sands were in no way breathtaking, the place did have a certain charm.
+August 2009.
+While Yantai’s golden sands were in no way breathtaking, Beach 2 did have a certain charm.
 I loved how all you had to do was walk for ten to fifteen minutes and you could pretty much leave everyone behind.

-Beach 2, August 2009.
+August 2009.
 I’d been warned about Yantai’s rampant jellyfish population and the rumours had not been overstated!
 They were seemingly everywhere, staggering about wildly with the tide and washed up dead along the shore.
-Some local like this one made quite a sport out of catching them and taking them home.
-Moments after this shot was taken Mr. Man proceeded to rip the head off the poor thing before popping its remains into a plastic bag.
+Some locals like this one made quite a sport out of catching them and taking them home.
+Moments after this shot was taken he proceeded to rip the head off the poor thing before popping its remains into a plastic bag.
 He seemed very pleased with himself.

-Beach 2, August 2009.
+August 2009.
 I’ll always look back on those Yantai days with great fondness.
-There was a sole beach bar that offered barbecue snacks and a nearby street market with all imaginable forms of dishes, not to mention some unimaginable ones too.
-For more on my time in Yantai, check out my short story The Jellyfish Factor.
+Beach 2 had just one bar that offered barbecue snacks and a nearby street market with all imaginable forms of dishes, not to mention some unimaginable ones too.

 You can also have a look at my other reports from around Shandong Province.

 Like these?
 Then why not leaf through my zillion articles from across China.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.